RichardLitt/awesome-fantasy/README.md

 > The poetic style and sweeping grandeur of The King of Elfland's Daughter has made it one of the most beloved fantasy novels of our time, a masterpiece that influenced some of the greatest contemporary fantasists.
 The heartbreaking story of a marriage between a mortal man and an elf princess is a masterful tapestry of the fairy tale following the "happily ever after."

+#### [The Worm Ouroborous](https://www.goodreads.com/book/show/13624.The_Worm_Ouroboros) *by E.R.
+Edison* [3.7]

+> This is the book that shaped the landscape of contemporary science fiction and fantasy.
+When The Lord of the Rings first appeared, the critics inevitably compared it to this 1922 landmark work.
+Tolkien himself frankly acknowledged its influence, with warm praise for its imaginative appeal.
+The story of a remote planet's great war between two kingdoms, it ranks as the Iliad of heroic fantasy.

+> In the best traditions of Homeric epics, Norse sagas, and Arthurian myths, author E. R. Eddison weaves a compelling adventure, with a majestic, Shakespearean narrative style.
+His sweeping tale recounts battles between warriors and witches on fog-shrouded mountaintops and in the ocean's depths--along with romantic interludes, backroom intrigues, and episodes of direst treachery.
+Generations of readers have joyfully lost themselves in the timeless worlds of The Worm Ouroboros.
+This new edition, magnificently illustrated with the classic original images, continues the enchantment.

 ### Allegory

 #### The Chronicles of Narnia *by C.S.
 Lewis*